Algebraic games - Playing with groups and rings: The game of abelian groups

 Assume that $A$ is not a square.
 If $r$ is even, then $A_t$ is not a square and by the finite case there is some $0 \neq x \in A_t$ such that $A_t / \langle x \rangle$ is a square.
 But then

 is a square.
 If $r$ is odd, it is enough to consider the case $r=1$ by ignoring the direct summand $\Z^{r-1}$ which is already a square.
-If $A_t$ is generated by $s$ elements, say $A_t \cong \Z/n_1 \oplus \dotsc \oplus \Z/n_s$, let $n_{s+1} := 0$ and apply the winning strategy of Theorem \ref{fin} to $A \cong \Z/n_1 \oplus \dotsc \oplus \Z/n_s \oplus \Z/n_{s+1}$.
-This works since we never divided through the last number $n_{s+1}$; in fact we didn't use it at all!
-Thus, if $s$ is even, there is a move from $A$ to the square $(\Z/n_2 \oplus \Z/n_4 \oplus \dotsc \oplus \Z/n_s)^2$.
-If $s$ is odd, there is a move to the square $(\Z/n_1 \oplus \Z/n_3 \oplus \dotsc \oplus \Z/n_s)^2$.
+If $A_t$ is generated by $s$ elements, say $A_t \cong \Z/n_1 \oplus \cdots \oplus \Z/n_s$, let $n_{s+1} \coloneqq 0$ and apply the winning strategy of Theorem \ref{fin} to $A \cong \Z/n_1 \oplus \cdots \oplus \Z/n_s \oplus \Z/n_{s+1}$.
+This works since we never divided through the last number $n_{s+1}$; in fact we didn't use it at all.
+Thus, if $s$ is even, there is a move from $A$ to the square $(\Z/n_2 \oplus \Z/n_4 \oplus \cdots \oplus \Z/n_s)^2$.
+If $s$ is odd, there is a move to the square $(\Z/n_1 \oplus \Z/n_3 \oplus \cdots \oplus \Z/n_s)^2$.

-Now assume that $A$ is a square of rank $r$ and there is some move to a square $B$.
-In other words, we have an exact sequence

-where $C \neq 0$ is cyclic.
-When $C$ is finite, the map $C \to A$ factors through $A_t$ and we optain $B \cong \Z^r \oplus A_t/C$.
+Now we assume that $A$ is a square of rank $r$ and there is some move to a square $B$.
+In other words, there is some cyclic subgroup $C \neq 0$ of $A$ such that $A/C \cong B$.
+When $C$ is finite, we have $C \subseteq A_t$ and therefore $B \cong \Z^r \oplus A_t/C$.
 Since $B$ is a square, it follows that $A_t/C$ is a square, which is impossible by the finite case since also $A_t$ is a square.
-Now assume that $C$ is infinite.
+Now we assume that $C$ is infinite.
 Then $B$ is of rank $r-1$, which is odd, a contradiction. \end{proof}